Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 ---

 TODO:
-- Link to `man elf` before start explaining the `readelf` output.
-And maybe during the explaining too?

-- Link the relocation type to its docs.
-- Talk about page alignment when talking about the program header's segments mapping.
-- Try to remember parts were I was stuck on, and comment about them here?
-- Comment about the size of the executables throughout the post.
-- When talking about calling the exit syscall, talk about the libc.

 - Fix Jekyll theme to include a space between the end of the post, and the side notes.
 - Try to add labels to code blocks.
 - Add header anchors.
 - At "a zero dependency static compiler", link to mentioned code of part 2.

 This is the third post of a blog post series where I reproduce [Eli Bendersky’s